michael105/rinit/README.md

 I guess, I'm finish this when I'm happy with the minimal linux system I'm working at.

+Might currently only compile with gcc 9.3.
+Other versions not tested by me.

 #### A minimal init.